The Weakly-Nonlinear Admittance at Open Ends of Two- and Three-Dimensional Acoustic Waveguides: Results

 Figure~\ref{3Dendcorrectionplot.pdf}

-plots the end correction for various modes as a function of nondimensionalised frequency (the Helmholtz number, $\omega R_1$) for a three-dimensional duct exit.
-Here we recover the classical end correction distance of $\hat{s}_0^1 \approx 0.6$ at low frequencies, before a sharp reduction as the frequency is increased before new modes cut on.
-In contrast to \citet{snakowska2011}, modes are seen to cut-on with a nonzero end-correction, before eventually, as the frequency increases further, collapsing onto the mode-zero curve; having verified that the Wiener--Hopf solution and our own method agree on this, we conclude that this is physical and not a numerical artefact (a conclusion which also agrees with the two-dimensional case below).
+plots the $m_\alpha = 0$ end correction coefficients $\hat{s}_{(0,n_\alpha,\xi_\alpha)}$ for various modes as a function of nondimensionalised frequency (the Helmholtz number, $\omega R_1$) for a 3D duct exit.
+Here we recover the classical end correction distance of $\hat{s}_0 = \hat{s}_{(0,0,0)}$ $\approx 0.6R_1$ at low frequencies, before a sharp reduction as the frequency is increased before new modes cut on.
+In contrast to \citet{snakowska2011}, modes are seen to cut-on with a nonzero end-correction, before eventually, as the frequency increases further, collapsing onto the mode-zero curve; having verified that the Wiener--Hopf solution and our own method agree on this, we conclude that this is physical and not a numerical artefact (a conclusion which also agrees with the 2D case below).
+It should not be concluded from this that continuous variation of $\omega R_1$ results in discontinuous variation of $\hat{s}_\alpha/R_1$: if the definition of $\hat{s}_\alpha/R_1$ could be analytically extended to account for evanescent modes, continuous results would be seen.
+Future work on the end correction could aim towards this.

-Convergence will be studied further in the 2D case below; taking inspiration from it in the meantime, results here are produced with a width ratio of $\eta = 1/40$, with 8 modes used in the inner duct.
-As the modal basis in three dimensions is more complicated than in two (and requires lots of numerical integration of Bessel function products) only $1200$ modes were used in the outer duct: a valid mode ratio, given that $\eta = 1/40$ is still considerably larger than $8/1200$.
+Convergence will be discussed further in the 2D case below; taking inspiration from it in the meantime, results here are produced with a width ratio of $\eta = 1/40$, with 8 modes used in the inner duct.
+As the modal basis in 3D is more complicated than in 2D (and requires lots of numerical integration of Bessel function products) only $1200$ modes were used in the outer duct: a valid mode ratio, given that $\eta = 1/40$ is still considerably larger than $8/1200$.
 This proves a reasonable parameter choice, with relatively good agreement between the numerics and the Wiener--Hopf solution, and with the numerical solution's oscillations being of lower amplitude than for a more moderate modenumber ratio.